Scattering Amplitudes For All Masses and Spins: General Three Particle Amplitudes

 The fact that the structure of this three-point amplitude is unique implies no go theorems for certain interactions.
-For example, for identical helicities the factor $[12]^{S-2h_1}$ will attain an extra factor of $(-1)^{1-2h_1}$ under $1,2$ exchange for odd spins.
-This will result in the wrong spin-statistics, thus a particle of odd spin $S$ can not decay to identical particle with the same helicity.
-Now suppose the particles have opposite helicity.
-If we take into account that $S + h_1 - h_2$ and $S + h_2 - h_1$ must both be positive, we conclude that the amplitude vanishes if $|h|>S/2$.
-For massive spin one states, this is Yang's theorem--that a massive spin one particle can not decay to a pair of photons.
-We also learn that a massive spin three particle can not decay to a pair of gravitons
+For example, for identical helicities the factor $[12]^{S+2h_1}$ will attain an extra factor of $(-1)^{1+2h_1}$ under $1,2$ exchange for odd spins.
+This will result in the wrong spin-statistics, thus a particle of odd spin $S$ cannot decay to identical particles with the same helicity.
+Now suppose the particles have opposite helicity, namely $h_1=-h_2=h$.
+If we take into account that the exponents of $\lambda_1$ and $\lambda_2$ must both be positive, we conclude that the amplitude vanishes if $|h|>S/2$.
+For massive spin one states, this is Yang's theorem---that a massive spin one particle cannot decay to a pair of photons.
+We also learn that a massive spin three particle cannot decay to a pair of gravitons.
+Note that we have invoked spin-statistics without giving its on-shell origin.
+As we will see in the coming subsection \ref{Secxfactor}, when considering the three-point amplitude of identical massive spin-$S$ states to gravity, spin-statistics is immediately forced upon us.